-Our Levelled Tiered Support System provides a decision-makingframework intended to give educators a platform to evaluate students examining data to identify strengths and areas of growth.
+The UAS Referral Process provides a decision-making framework intended to give educators, in partnership with parents, a platform to evaluate students by examining data to identify strengths and areas of growth.
 This analysis determines what support is neededfor each student.
-These supports will be facilitated in various ways, including individual intervention, group settings, push-in support and pull-out support.
+These supports will be facilitated in various ways, including individual intervention, group settings, push-in support, and pull-out support.
 All of which are measured to determine if they are improving children's acquisition of essential developmental skills.